conradkoh-fp/data-processing-e2e/readme.md

 ```
 mkdir -p /Users/c.koh.3/Downloads/e2e_results/data/e2e_local_single && seq 1 20 | xargs -P -I{} sh -c "RUN_ID={} yarn e2e:local_single e2e/tests/vp-plugin/customer-conversion-all-details-check.e2e.ts > /Users/c.koh.3/Downloads/e2e_results/data/e2e_local_single/e2e_run_{}.txt 2>&1"
 ```

+## Running the processor

+1. Execute main.ts to run the processor
+2. In the main.ts file, change the mode that you want to execute in:
+   - Archive will append the time as the prefix for the out file and the folder
+   - Reprocess will continuously process the same file